 Anyway, the improvements to Live Migration are a huge improvement for small businesses that can’t afford (or don’t need) a storage area network (SAN), or have two standalone Hyper-V hosts.

 During the VM import process, Hyper-V on Windows Server 2012 now checks for possible configuration problems, and resolves them automatically if it can.
 A big time and headache saver.
 You also don’t need to export a VM from the original host either; you can simply copy the files over to the new host, and then start the import process.
 Another time saver.

 It’s not likely your small business can afford a full-blown VM backup and restore solution, or an entire set of servers solely for business continuity purposes.
 Hyper-V Replica can help solve this issue, by providing you with the ability to replicate VMs across a WAN (or Internet connection) periodically, and asynchronously.
 It doesn’t require shared storage, and it works in clustered and nonclustered environments.

 I see small businesses using this to replicate their mission-critical VMs to a hosting provider, ensuring those services are still available in case something happens to the on-premise servers.
 You can obtain Windows Server 2012 VMs from a hosting provider for under $150 per month, and that’s a small price to pay to make sure your business can keep running in case of a disaster.

-That concludes the information I wanted to pass along about IIS 8.
-Keep checking back for more information on how Windows Server 2012 can benefit your small business.
+Thanks for reading!
+That’s all the information I wanted to share with you today.
+We are half way through the series, so keep checking back for more ways Windows Server 2012 can benefit your small business.